Job Opportunities

 - Meals provided when working with groups utilizing food services

-Interested candidates should forward a resume and cover letter to: Laura Kielpinski (Assistant General Manager) – laura@canadianecology.ca
+Interested candidates should forward a resume and cover letter to: Laura Kielpinski (Director of Education/Operations) – laura@canadianecology.ca

 SUMMARY of KEY RESPONSIBILITIES